froggleston/cryptofrog-strategies/README.md

 # "Release" Notes

-- 2021-04-26: Big refactor to include new KAMA and Madrid Squeeze code.
+- 2021-04-26: The informatives branch now includes a big refactor to include new KAMA and Madrid Squeeze code.
 Hyperopting now in the main strategy.
+I'll pull this into main whenever I feel it's ready.
 - 2021-04-20: You'll need the latest freqtrade develop branch otherwise you might see weird "supersell" results in your backtraces.
 Head to the freqtrade discord for more info.

 Heavily borrowing ideas from: